 Instructions

-- In another bowl, mix the topping ingredients, using a fork or your hands to mash the butter until the mixture becomes crumbly.½ cup (50 g) old-fashioned oats, ½ cup (65 g) all-purpose flour, ¾ cup (150 g) light brown sugar , ½ cup (113 g) cold unsalted butter, 1 tsp ( 3 g) ground cinnamon, ¼ tsp (1 g) kosher salt
+- In another bowl, combine the oats, flour, brown sugar, cinnamon, and kosher salt.
+Work the cold butter into the mixture with a fork or your hands until crumbly, leaving a few larger butter pieces behind.
+They'll melt gradually as the crisp cooks and help create a better topping.½ cup (50 g) old-fashioned oats, ½ cup (65 g) all-purpose flour, ¾ cup (150 g) packed light brown sugar , ½ cup (113 g) cold unsalted butter, 1 tsp ( 3 g) ground cinnamon, ¼ tsp (1 g) kosher salt

 Notes